BorisKontorovich/fixt_dev-board-holder/README.md

 What is it?

-Development board holders were conceved out of a necessity to handle <br>
+Development board holders were conceived out of a necessity to handle <br>
 multiple embedded development projects while keeping things organized <br>
 and neat.
 This is the latest version that has been streamlined to require <br>
 as little fabrication time as possible.
 It is made to be robust, aestherically <br>